The Total Best Books for Learning Spanish

 7 Spanish (Eyewitness Travel Guide Phrase Books)

-The second best conversation guide in the market.
-Like the Lonely Planet guide, it can also get you out of some problems in your trips with premade sentences and small vocabulary lists.
+This book is the second best conversation guide on the market.
+Like the Lonely Planet guide, it can also help you out of some problems during your trips with pre-made sentences and small vocabulary lists.

 8 Easy Spanish Step-By-Step